- Services and support

 - Health care services

 Healthline is New Zealand’s national telephone triage and health service.
-It is funded by the Ministry of Health and provided by Medibank Health Solutions in association with St John.
+It is funded by the Ministry of Health and provided by Medibank Health Solutions.

 It’s free to call Healthline from a landline or cellphone.